darktable-org/dtdocs/content/darkroom/processing-modules/module-header.md

 draft: false
 ---

 At the top of each processing module is the _module header_.

 ![module header](./module-header/module-header.png#w33)

 Click on the module name to expand the module and display the parameters that control its operation.

-By default darktable will only allow one processing module to be expanded at a time -- if you click the header of another module, the previously-opened module's controls are collapsed.
+By default Ansel will only allow one processing module to be expanded at a time -- if you click the header of another module, the previously-opened module's controls are collapsed.
 If you want to expand more than one module, you may expand further modules by Shift+clicking on the header and all previously expanded modules will remain open.
 This behaviour can be reversed via a setting in [preferences > darkroom](../../../preferences-settings/darkroom.md).

 ---